 Step 4: Combine to Complete the Bisque!

 Transfer the shrimp mixture to the saucepan with the cream sauce and stir to combine.

 Then ladle into soup bowls and serve with a couple of sautéed shrimp on top.
 Sprinkle with some freshly chopped parsley and some fresh cracked pepper, and serve immediately.

 Can we use Seafood Stock instead of Chicken Broth?
 The answer is yes!
 You can use seafood stock if you prefer.

 Can we use Non-Dairy Cream instead of Half and Half?
 I believe you can use coconut cream in its place.
 I have not tried it with coconut cream; but if you do, please let us know how it turns out.

-Can I make my own Homemade Seafood Stock?
+If I prefer, can I make my own homemade Seafood Stock?
 You can if you want to.
-But it will require a more time and more prep work.
+But it will require more time and more prep work.
 Plus, you will need to purchase fresh shrimp with shells and tails, rather than frozen.
 And you will need to simmer the shrimp shells to get the most flavor out of them.